-We get that, as a business owner, you’re probably trying to budget as much as possible.
-That’s why it may be tempting to put off getting contractor insurance or avoiding it altogether, especially if you don’t feel like it adds any value to your business.
+As a business owner, we get that you’re probably trying to budget as much as possible.
+That’s why it may be tempting to put off getting contractor insurance or avoid it altogether, especially if you don’t feel like it adds any value to your business.

-But here’s the thing: General contractors like you are at risk to the kind of property damage claims that can be absolutely catastrophic to your finances.
+But here’s the thing: General contractors like you are at risk of the kind of property damage claims that can be absolutely catastrophic to your finances.

-For example, if you get sued for accidentally causing significant property damage to a customer’s home, you may have to pay for legal fees and damages out of your own pocket – or your family’s finances – if you are not properly insured.
+For example, suppose you get sued for accidentally causing significant property damage to a customer’s home.
+In that case, you may have to pay for legal fees and damages out of your pocket – or your family’s finances – if you are not adequately insured.